 together and then a 10-step program on how to let go…

-I was reminded of my theory when I thought back to when the twins were 5 going on 6 years old and I was still bathing them every night without fail.
+I was reminded of this theory when I thought back to when the twins were 5 going on 6 years old.
+Of course, then, I was still bathing them every night without fail.

-It was the same labor of love; routine or habit – I don’t know what it was but every night I was there, bathing them and washing their hair and then wrapping them both up in their baby hooded towels.
+It was the same labor of love, routine, or habit – I don’t know what it was, but every night I was there, bathing them, washing their hair, and then wrapping them both up in their baby hooded towels.

 “You know the girls know how to wash themselves right?”

 Apparently, during the times she watched them, their bathing routine looked decidedly different from mine with the girls…